AdithyaSean/next-step-recommendations/docs/development.md

 ## Conclusion

-By following these steps, you can integrate the Python-trained ML models into a Spring Boot application via a Python ML service.
-This setup allows the Spring Boot application to leverage the power of the trained RandomForestRegressor model while maintaining a clean separation between the ML pipeline and the application logic.
+By following these steps, you can integrate the pre-trained ML models into a Spring Boot application using Java libraries like `DJL` or `Tribuo`.
+This setup allows the Spring Boot application to leverage the power of the trained model while maintaining a clean separation between the ML pipeline and the application logic.

 For further improvements, consider:
 - Adding model versioning and monitoring.